Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Results

-For the rest of the channels, Fig. \ref{fig:channelimportance} indicates that removing any individual channel generally leads to an increase in the RMSE.
-In fact, most of these channels were very similar to those found in our previous studies, which focused on TC formation \citep{KieuNguyen2024, NguyenKieu2024}.
-As confirmed in Fig. \ref{fig:channelimportance}, these same channels turn out to be important for TC intensity downscaling as well, despite their varying roles between the off-peak season (December-April, blue columns) and the peak season (May-November, red columns).
-These findings emphasize the complex interplay of different data channels and their impacts, thus indicating the importance of channel selection to maximize the model's accuracy.
+For the rest of the channels, Fig. \ref{fig:channelimportance} indicates that removing any individual channel generally leads to an increase in RMSE.
+In fact, most of these channels were very similar to those found in our previous studies for TC formation \citep{NguyenKieu2024}.
+As confirmed in Fig. \ref{fig:channelimportance}, these same channels turn out to be also important for TC intensity retrieval, despite their varying roles between the off-peak season and the peak season.
+These findings emphasize the complex interplay of data channels and their impacts for different TC metrics, thus indicating the importance of proper channel selection to maximize the model's accuracy.

-It is of further importance to note that downscaling TC intensity and structure depends not only on DL models or input channels but also on seasonal variations in TC activity.
-In general, different months of the year exhibit distinct TC characteristics, which an effective DL model should capture when evaluated on test data for each month.

-To assess the performance of the TCNN model across seasons, we stratify the test data by month and evaluate the model’s performance on these monthly-stratified subsets, using the same model trained on the full dataset.
+As one notices from the above ranking analyses, retrieving TC intensity and size depends not only on input channels but also on seasonality.
+That is, different months of the year should exhibit different TC characteristics, which can affect DL models.
+To further assess the performance of our TCNN model across seasons, we stratify the data by month and evaluate the model’s performance on these monthly-stratified subsets, using the model trained on the full dataset.
 This approach is chosen herein because splitting the MERRA-2 dataset into individual months for training, while preferable when ample data is available, results in a relatively small training set.
-By using the model trained on all data and then applying it for each month, we thus ensure the robustness of our model training.
-This approach is further enhanced by applying the K-fold cross-validation method to reduce representativeness errors, which are displayed as the error bars in Fig. \ref{fig:accuracy_m}
+By using the model trained on all data and then applying it for each month, we could ensure the robustness of our model training.